jbial/cppn-tf/README.md

 ## Experiments
-* I found the `--scale` and `--z-dim` parameter to have the most impact on visual effects.
-* In general, the scale acts as a "zooming" parameter in the image space, and the z dimension acts a frequency parameter of generated image features
+* The `--scale` parameter acts as a "zooming" parameter in the image space.
+* The `--z-dim` parameter acts a frequency parameter of generated image features.
+* Both `--units` and `--layers` control the noise level in the generated images, which makes sense since these parameters adjust the number of weights which dictate the 'representational power' of the neural network.
+Try setting `--layers` or `--units` to 0 and then 64 for yourself.

 The effect of exponentially increasing the scale parameter: `--scale-list=1,5,25,125`